-Proposed § 9001.103 would authorize the DAEO to grant employees of FHFA written waivers of any provision of the proposed FHFA regulation based upon a determination that the waiver will not result in conduct inconsistent with 5 CFR part 2635 or otherwise prohibited by law, and that application of the provision would not be necessary to ensure public confidence in the impartiality and objectivity with which the programs of FHFA are administered.
-In granting a waiver under proposed § 9001.103, the DAEO may require the employee to take further action, including executing a written disqualification statement.
-This proposed provision is intended, in appropriate cases, to ease the burden that these supplemental regulations as proposed would impose on employees of FHFA while ensuring that employees do not engage in actions or hold financial interests that may interfere with the objective and impartial performance of their official duties.
+Section 9001.103 authorizes the DAEO to grant employees of FHFA written waivers of any provision of the FHFA regulation based upon a determination that the waiver will not result in conduct inconsistent with 5 CFR part 2635 or otherwise prohibited by law, and that application of the provision is not be necessary to ensure public confidence in the impartiality and objectivity with which the programs of FHFA are administered.
+In granting a waiver under § 9001.103, the DAEO may require the employee to take further action, including executing a written disqualification statement.
+This provision is intended, in appropriate cases, to ease the burden that these supplemental regulations will impose on employees of FHFA while ensuring that employees do not engage in actions or hold financial interests that may interfere with the objective and impartial performance of their official duties.